-This course series introduces students of Chinese medicine to the biomedical approach to health and illness.
-Over the course of six terms, students will learn the anatomy and physiology of the major body structures, organs and systems, together with an overview of their known pathologies.
+This six course series introduces students of Chinese medicine to the biomedical approach to health and illness.
+Following an overview of foundational concepts of organic chemistry, biochemistry, and cell biology, students will learn the anatomy, biochemistry and physiology of the major body structures, organs and systems, together with an overview of their known pathologies.
 Students will learn the basic pathophysiological mechanisms of disease as understood through the biomedical perspective, and will develop an understanding of important laboratory markers, diagnostic imaging and clinical findings relevant to each system discussed.
-In addition, clinical and physical diagnostic (CPD) skills will be demonstrated and practiced where relevant, and pertinent pharmacological concepts will be discussed.
+In addition, pertinent pharmacological and microbiological concepts will be discussed.
 Through quizzes, class discussion, and case studies, students will develop the ability to integrate biomedical and classical Chinese medical concepts regarding disease processes.
 The goal of this course series is to enable students of Chinese medicine to cultivate a broad understanding of conventional biomedical sciences, which will be useful in their future clinical training.
-Prerequisites: Each of these courses needs to be taken in the assigned sequence
+Prerequisites: These courses need to be taken in the assigned sequence